 The European Commission’s incoming president has promised to introduce new legislation governing AI amid fears about Europe’s increasing dependence on US tech.

-Ursula von der Leyen set out plans for an ambitious policy slate during a speech on Wednesday at the European Parliament after her appointment was approved by MEPs.
+Ursula von der Leyen set out plans for an ambitious policy slate during a speech on Wednesday at the European Parliament, shortly after MEPs approved her appointment.

 The commission chief said she was in favour of a AI-focused legislation similar to the General Data Protection Regulation that came into effect last year.
 “It is not about damming up the flow of data,” she told MEPs.
 “It is about making rules that define how to handle data responsibly.
 For us the protection of a person’s digital identity is the overriding priority.”